Zamiell/racing-plus/docs/bugs.md

 - Monster Manual will not ever spawn Sawblade.
 (Reported by Gamonymous)
 - The charges from killing enemies with 4.5 Volt will not prioritize the pocket active item.
 (Reported by Gamonymous)
 - The Lead Pencil charge bar will not work properly with Incubus and other familiars that copy the player's tears.
 (Reported by ez_duke)
+- In seeded races, it is possible to get The Fallen as a boss without having taken a Devil Deal.
+(Reported by Gamonymous)

 <br />